 Lastly the built-in’s namespace.

-E.23.2 Guidance to language users
+6.21.2 Guidance to language users

 When practicable, consider using the import statement without the from clause.
 This forces the importing program to use qualification to access the imported module’s attributes.
 While it is true that using the from statement is more convenient due to less typing required (for example, no need to qualify names), the from statement can cause namespace corruption;